williamtyn/smoothies/README.md

 * [Gitpod](https://www.gitpod.io/)- Creating and hosting of site
 * [Github](https://github.com/)- Used to deploy the site
 * [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) - Used to display homepage on different devices
+* [Convertio](https://convertio.co/) - For converting jpg to webp for smaller file size

 ## Credits